hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 We also let :math:`\gamma \in (0,1]` be a discount factor.
 Finally, :math:`\pi: \mathcal{S} \rightarrow \mathcal{P}(\mathcal{A})` denotes a *policy* where :math:`\pi(a| s)` is the probability of taking action :math:`a` at a given state :math:`s`.
 Note that we also denote :math:`d_0` as the initial state distribution.

-.. card:: Description of Reinforcement Learning
+.. card:: Markov Decision Process in Reinforcement Learning
     :width: 75%
     :margin: auto
     :img-top: ../_static/images/onlinerl_setup.png